brandonbloom/test2/README.md

 # test2

-This lib mostly just a SPEC (compojure-style) with a few helper functions and default implementations.
+This lib is mostly just a SPEC (ring-style) with a few helper functions and default implementations.
 The goal is that anyone can write new third-party peices that fit into this to do cool new things.

 Coming from clojure.test?
 Midje?
-Speclj.
+Speclj?
 [Read here](#coming-from-other-libs) to see how test2 can help you.

 ## Usage

 ### Defining tests

 To define tests, add the `:test` key to a function's metadata.
 Tests can be defined anywhere.
 If they have a docstring, that will be used in the report.
-(Depending on the test-reporter you use, you may want to keep this short, like only one line).

 ```clojure
 (defn ^:test some-test []